frederic-perez/AmE-dictionary/data/dictionary.md

 __vaccination__
 __vaccine__
 __vacillate__ _vi_ :two: To swing indecisively from one course of action or opinion to another. _Syn_ hover, oscillate, vibrate _I vacillated about what to say for so long that the man on the phone asked if I was still there._
-__vacuous__ _adj_ :two: Devoid of intelligence. _Syn_ asinine, fatuous, inane, mindless _The interviewer could tell by the candidate’s vacuous comments that he was not qualified for the position._
+__vacuous__ _adj_ :three: Having or showing a lack of intelligence or serious thought; lacking meaning, importance, or substance.
+Devoid of intelligence. _Syn_ asinine, fatuous, inane, mindless _The interviewer could tell by the candidate’s vacuous comments that he was not qualified for the position._
 __vacuum__ _n_ :four::pencil2::hammer: _Upright/Canister vacuum._ __4__ A vacuum cleaner. :camera:
 __vagabond__ _n_
 __vagary__ _n_ :seven: /VAY-guh-ree/ (vagaries) The word vagary, usually used in its plural form, refers to a change that is difficult to predict or control. _The vagaries of fashion make it difficult to predict what styles will be popular a year or two from now._ _The vagaries of economics._ _The vagaries of nature._